-All Property Management explains that with the Modified Accelerated Cost Recovery System, you may save more money by fully depreciating personal property inside the rental unit over a shorter period of time.
+All Property Management explains that with the Modified Accelerated Cost Recovery System, you may save more money by fully depreciating personal property inside the rental unit over a shorter period.
 For example, appliances, carpeting, and furniture can be depreciated over a five-year period.
-Other items, like fences and driveways can be depreciated at a 15 year rate.
+Other items, like fences and driveways can be depreciated at a 15-year rate.
 You can check to see which asset class your property falls into on the IRS website.

 - Improvements to the property (which increase the value) or

-- Returning things to their original condition.
+- Returning things to their original condition (maintenance)

 Bigger Pockets notes that while improvements must be capitalized and deductions taken as depreciation over time, repairs and maintenance costs can be expensed in a single year.

-- Adaptation - Are you going to use the property in a new or different way than you originally intended when you purchased the property?
+- Adaptation.
+Are you going to use the property in a new or different way than you originally intended when you purchased the property

-- Using actual expenses or
+- Actual expenses or

-- The IRS standard mileage rate.
+- IRS standard mileage rate.

-If you use a space in your home to conduct rental business, it is a deductible expense (even if it’s not a whole room.)
-HomeGuides points out that it needs to be an area used exclusively for rental activity, and used as a primary meeting place for clients and customers.
+If you use a dedicated space in your home to conduct rental business, it is a deductible expense–even if it’s not a whole room.
+HomeGuides points out that a deductible space must be an area used exclusively for rental activity, and used as a primary meeting place for clients and customers.

 There are several ways you can calculate the business portion of your house as an expense in order find the largest deduction.
 According to Money Crashers, you can: